+This is a picture of Saint Brigid's Cross.
 Saint Brigid (453-523 A.D) was the daughter of an Ulster Prince.
 Once when nursing a wounded pagan chief she made a cross like the one pictured above out of straw to explain the story of Jesus to him.
 Saint Brigid founded four monastries for women in Ireland, the most famous one being at Kildare.
-Her feast day is February 1st and she is the patron saint of Leinster.
+Her feast day is February 1st and she is the patron saint of Leinster. |

-Lord Albert of Coventry’s beautiful wife was carrying her first child when she had a terrible dream concerning the birth.
+Lord Albert of Coventrys beautiful wife was carrying her first child when she had a terrible dream concerning the birth.
 Lord Albert sought the meaning of this dream by visiting the yew grove of the witch Kalyb.
 Here he was told by Kalyb that his wife would die while giving birth to a son, who would later prove a brave warrior and champion.

 The Lord returned to his castle to find all in mourning and his wife dead.
 As he grieved that night Kalyb entered the castle by magic and took the child from the castle.
 Lord Albert on discovering the fact searched desperately for his son for years before leaving England never to return.
 His name is commemorated in Coventry by the long dried up River Albert.